 - a.
-An existing or new joint Student Affairs/Academic Affairs Committee will provide oversight and monitor activities and progress in this area, and provide regular progress reports to the College community. - b.
-The joint committee will provide leadership in identifying national best practices and benchmarks in the area of student-centered teaching and student engagement in out-of-classroom experiences, and facilitate the implementation of these practices at the College. - c.
-Institutional research on student experiences at the College will guide decision making with respect to program and service design. - d.
-A college-wide, ongoing professional development program on studentcenteredness issues will be established. - e.
-Systems to track and monitor resolution of student complaints and grievances will be developed. - f.
-The student-evaluation-of-faculty process will be revised to be more effective in helping to strengthen the quality of instruction.
+The Student Affairs/Academic Affairs Committee will begin the process of identifying national best practices and benchmarks in the area of student-centered teaching and student engagement in out-of-classroom experiences, and facilitate the implementation of these practices at the College. - b.
+An Office of Professional Development with a full-time director will be created.
+A College-wide ongoing professional development program on student-centeredness issues will be developed. - c.
+Each fall and spring, the Cabinet will review summary reports from each area describing patterns in student issues and resolution strategies. - d.
+Institutional research on student experiences at the College will be used as a guide to decision making with respect to program and service design.